ARRIVING INTERNATIONAL STUDENTS - NEXT STEPS

 - Undergraduate students: InternationalAdmissions@Millersville.edu

-STEP 2: SCHEDULE VISA APPOINTMENT or SEVIS TRANSFER
+STEP 2: PAY SEVIS FEE or SEVIS TRANSFER

 - Immigration documents (I-20 or DS-2019) are included in the admission welcome packet mailed to admitted students.
 Double-check the documents for any errors.

 - Schedule an appointment at a U.S. Consulate or Embassy to apply for the F-1 or J-1 student visa.
+You can look up your local embassy or consulate online.
 Visit state.gov for more information on applying for a visa.

 - Notify IPS with your visa appointment date.